pedersen/resume/markdown/resume.md

 # Executive Summary

-#ifdef DEV
+#ifdef MGR
-Developer with over 20 years of experience writing software in multiple different languages.
-A strong focus on Web development, especially writing software to connect systems.
-Work environments have been heterogeneous ([Windows][WINDOWS], OSX, and several flavors of Linux/UNIX), and mixed locations (all local to all remote teams).
+Manager with 5 years of experience guiding teams through challenging conditions, ranging from technical challenges through COVID-19 related challenges.
+I have kept my team together, and we have thrived on the challenges of taking care of the data for a $200 million company.
 #else
-DevOps Engineer with over 20 years of experience managing [Windows][WINDOWS], Linux/UNIX, and OSX.
-Strong focus on automation.
-Work environments have been heterogeneous ([Windows][WINDOWS], OSX, and several flavors of Linux/UNIX), small to medium sized (10-120 servers, 20-300 workstations), and mixed locations (all local to all remote teams).
+DevOps Engineer with 23 years of experience managing Linux, UNIX, [Windows][WINDOWS], and OSX/macOS systems.
+Programming languages have included Python, PHP, Perl, and Java.
+Work environments have been heterogeneous (several flavors of Linux, [Windows][WINDOWS], and OSX/macOS), small to medium sized (from 10 to 1200 servers, 20 to 300 workstations), and mixed locations (all local to all remote teams).
 #endif

 #endif